-With summer in full swing, you may suddenly find that it’s a little too hot to enjoy your usual afternoon ride.
+With Daylight Savings Time starting on Sunday, you may suddenly find it's a little darker on your morning ride.

-If you’ve decided that night riding is for you, here are a few simple steps you can take to enjoy it safely all-year round:
+If that’s the case, here are a few simple steps you can take to ride safely any time, morning or night: